 ORDINARY RESOLUTIONS FOR AGAINST 1.
 To receive and adopt the Financial Statements for the year ended December 31, 2021 together with the reports of the Directors and external Auditors thereon 2.
 To authorize the Directors to fix the remuneration of the external Auditors 3.
-To re-appoint the Non-Executive Directors for two (2) year term effective 27th December, 2022
+To re-appoint the Non-Executive Directors for a two (2) year term effective 6th February 2023